nsidc/granule-metgen/README.md

 documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles)
 for the details.

-## CMR authentication
+## CMR Authentication and use of Collection Metadata

-Authentication currently handled with environment variables $EARTHDATA_USERNAME and $EARTHDATA_PASSWORD int environment will hit UAT CMR
-If authentication fails no additional effort will be made to retrieve information from CMR.
+MetGenC will attempt to authenticate with Earthdata using credentials retrieved from the environment and retrieve collection metadata.
+If authentication fails, collection metadata will not be available to compensate for metadata elements missing from `ini` files or the data files themselves.

+Export the following variables to your environment before you kick off MetGenC:

+        $ export EARTHDATA_USERNAME=your-EDL-user-name
+        $ export EARTHDATA_PASSWORD=your-EDL-password

+If you have a different user name and password for the UAT and production environments, be sure to set the values appropriate for the environment option passed to `metgenc process`.

+If collection metadata are unavailable, either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `ini` file and the data files.

 ## Usage
 * Show the help text: